caprica64/-github-actions-environment-consumer/README.md

-# This is a text object sample file to S3 Terraform test
+# Project goal

+This project goal is to do a simple test of reusing variables from another Terraform Cloud workspace.
+This project will use a shared output from another workspace as the S3 bucket name.
+Terraform Cloud allows sharing state information output as, referenced at > https://developer.hashicorp.com/terraform/tutorials/cloud/cloud-run-triggers

+This repository has a simple S3 object based on another bucket S3 created from this project >https://github.com/caprica64/github-actions-environment

 ## To-Do

-- Change the Terraform backend model from remote style to cloud {} style
+[X] Change the Terraform backend model from remote style to cloud {} style.
-- Try to pass environment variables from GitHub to Terraform Cloud
+[X] Complete the read me file update.